American Civil Liberties Union v. Trump and Pence: Background

 On July 10, 2017, the Commission postponed its request of the states.

-The United States Department of Justice represents Trump.
-The United States District Court for the District of Columbia judge is Colleen Kollar-Kotelly, formerly presiding judge of the United States Foreign Intelligence Surveillance Court (FISA).
+The United States Department of Justice represented Trump.
+The United States District Court for the District of Columbia judge was Colleen Kollar-Kotelly, formerly presiding judge of the United States Foreign Intelligence Surveillance Court (FISA).

-According to the text of the complaint, the suit asks for relief in the nature of mandamus and declaratory judgement.
-The suit asks that the records of the previous meetings of the Presidential Advisory Commission on Election Integrity be made available to the public and that future meetings be open to the public.
+According to the text of the complaint, the suit asked for relief in the nature of mandamus and declaratory judgement.
+The suit asked that the records of the previous meetings of the Presidential Advisory Commission on Election Integrity be made available to the public and that future meetings be open to the public.